 Korkmaz, Simmons lead 76ers past Grizzlies 119-107

-Grizzlies 76ers BasketballPhiladelphia 76ers' Ben Simmons, left, goes up for a shot against Memphis Grizzlies' Jonas Valanciunas, center, and Ja Morant during the first half of an NBA basketball game Friday, Feb.
+Korkmaz, Simmons lead 76ers past Grizzlies 119-107Philadelphia 76ers' Joel Embiid, right, goes up for a shot against Memphis Grizzlies' Jaren Jackson Jr. during the first half of an NBA basketball game Friday, Feb.
 7, 2020, in Philadelphia.
 (AP Photo/Matt Slocum)

+PHILADELPHIA (AP) -- The 76ers needed to get back to their home court to get back on track.
+Furkan Korkmaz’s shooting helped, too.

-PHILADELPHIA (AP) — Furkan Korkmaz scored a career-high 34 points, Ben Simmons added 22 points and 10 assists and the Philadelphia 76ers snapped a four-game losing streak with a 119-107 victory over the Memphis Grizzlies on Friday night.
+Korkmaz scored a career-high 34 points, Ben Simmons added 22 points and 10 assists and Philadelphia snapped a four-game losing streak with a 119-107 victory over the Memphis Grizzlies on Friday night.

 Joel Embiid didn’t come out after halftime due to a stiff neck.
 He finished with 10 points and 10 rebounds in 16 minutes for the 76ers, who improved to an NBA-best 23-2 at home.